JeedenPOGIta/Exploratory-Data-Analysis-on-the-Spotify-2023-Dataset/README.md

 <br>

 However, I first ran into an error while trying to import the dataset into the code.
-I kept encountering the "UTF-8 encoding error" which meant that the file is not in UTF-8 format.
+I kept encountering the "UTF-8 encoding error," which meant that the file was not in UTF-8 format.
 I surfed around the internet to find a solution and found one provided by Saturn Cloud.
-It told me to check the encoding format my file is in by using a text editor like notepad++ and check the "Encoding" menu.
+It told me to check the encoding format my file is in by using a text editor like Notepad++ and check the "Encoding" menu.
 After, I was able to successfully load the file into the code by using the following syntax:

 ```